 OBJECTIVES PERFORMANCE CATEGORY METHOD(S) OF ACHIEVING OBJECTIVE 1.
-Maximize the accessibility to existing and supplemental water supplies in the Region through the utilization of existing infrastructure and North Coast North Coast Sub-R g on has increased both recycled water and or scrinated water supplies through system approaches and interties. development of new infrastructure and agreements.
-North County North Councy Sub-Region is maximizing the Nacimie, to Pipeline by operating a new survive water treatment plant to meet urban de nands, and providing additional surface water to agriculture offsetting groundwater use.
+Maximize the accessibility to existing and supplemental water supplies in the Region through the utilization of existing infrastructure and North Coast North Coast Sub-R g)n has increased both recycled water (dv se inated water supplies through system ogrades and interties. development of new infrastructure and agreements.
+North County North Councy Sub-Region is maximizing the Nacimies to Pipeline by operating a new sure water treatment plant to meet urban de nands, and providing additional surface water to agriculture offsetting groundwater use.
 South ounty South County Sub-Region constructed a recycled water treatment plant to reduce salinity and nitrates in the groundwater.
-2. Provide adequate and sustainable water supplies and infrastructure to address water deficiencies in all communities, including display the stabed communities and designal and low income census blocks. ن 5 of the 5 identified water systems throughout the IRWM Region with water supply deficiencies affecting peak demand and annual average demand deliveries have been corrected through local and state grant funded projects and programs.
-3. Support sust inable potable water supply program or rural residents.
+2. Provide adequate and sustainable water supplies and infrastructure to address water deficiencies in all communities, including displayed communities and designate above income census blocks 2 5 of the 5 identified water systems throughout the IRWM Region with water supply deficiencies affecting peak demand and annual average demand deliveries have been corrected through local and state grant funded projects and programs.
+3. Support sust nable potable water supply program or rural residents.
 No projects are taking place to directly benefit the objective.
 Agricultural Education programs can be expanded to include rural residents to improve quantity and quality of groundwater 4.
 Support sustainable water quality and supply programs for agriculture.
 North County Sub-Region is seeing groundwater elevations rising in the most severely impacted areas through water use efficiency and increased use of surface water through improved conveyance programs.
 5. Support projects aimed to improve existing public water systems to meet state or federal drinking water quality standards.
 10 of the identified water systems with water quality deficiencies have not been addressed in the last 5 years.
 Project sponsors are being solicited for projects to include in the next state grant cycle.